pinecone-io/canopy/README.md

 1. **Canopy Core Library** - The library has 3 main classes that are responsible for different parts of the RAG workflow:
     * **ChatEngine** - Exposes a chat interface to interact with your data.
 Given the history of chat messages, the `ChatEngine` formulates relevant queries to the `ContextEngine`, then uses the LLM to generate a knowledgeable response.
     * **ContextEngine**  - Performs the “retrieval” part of RAG.
 The `ContextEngine` utilizes the underlying `KnowledgeBase` to retrieve the most relevant documents, then formulates a coherent textual context to be used as a prompt for the LLM.
     * **KnowledgeBase** - Manages your data for the RAG workflow.
 It automatically chunks and transforms your text data into text embeddings, storing them in a Pinecone vector database.
-Given a new textual query - the `KnowledgeBase` will retrieve the most relevant document chunks from the database.
+Given a text query - the `KnowledgeBase` will retrieve the most relevant document chunks from the database.

 > more information about the Core Library usage can be found in the [Library Documentation](docs/library.md)